juhalehtonen/towwwer/README.md

 If you add dependencies that require system packages, you will need to update the Dockerfile for the build container, and rerun the docker build command to update it.

-Test local "deployment": `cp rel/artifacts/towwwer-0.1.0.tar.gz /tmp/test/`
+Test local deployment: `cp rel/artifacts/towwwer-0.1.0.tar.gz /tmp/test/`

 Start the release with: `cd /tmp/test && tar -xf towwwer-0.1.0.tar.gz && ./bin/towwwer start`

 ## Production migrations

-You can run migrations in production with `bin/towwwer migrate`.
+You can run migrations in production with `./bin/towwwer migrate`.
 This is handled by `rel/commands/migrate.sh` and `Towwwer.ReleaseTasks`.

 ## Features

-### Currently implemented

   * Unlimited sites (think domain), monitors (paths for a site), and reports (data for a monitor)
   * Automatic daily (or configurable) updates for every site & monitor reports